 The atmospheric fields used depend on the bulk formulae used.
-Two bulk formulations are available: the CORE and CLIO bulk formulea.
-The choice is made by setting to true one of the following namelist variable: ln_core and ln_clio .
+Three bulk formulations are available: the CORE, the CLIO and the MFS bulk formulea.
+The choice is made by setting to true one of the following namelist variable: ln_core ; ln_clio or ln_mfs .

-Note: in forced mode, when a sea-ice model is used, a bulk formulation have to be used.
-Therefore the two bulk formulea provided include the computation of the fluxes over both an ocean and an ice surface.
+Note: in forced mode, when a sea-ice model is used, a bulk formulation (CLIO or CORE) have to be used.
+Therefore the two bulk (CLIO and CORE) formulea include the computation of the fluxes over both an ocean and an ice surface.